Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol: Numerical Results

-The results in Fig.\ref{fig5} reveal two things.
-For threshold, Rydberg decay has slightly lower threshold for \textit{trivial decoder} compared to pauli error but higher threshold for \textit{located decoder}.
-For sub-threshold scaling, Rydberg decay has slightly lower distance for \textit{trivial decoder} compared to pauli error because of \textit{critical fault}, but higher for \textit{located decoder} since a large fraction of errors induced by Rydberg decay are located and do not degrade the distance.
-The difference (especially in sub-threshold scaling) enlarges when $R_e$ increases.
-Here we notice that the considered error rate is not enough to show the changes in error distance for trivial decoder when $R_e$ changes from 0.7 to 0.9 so we have extended the physical error range in $0.05\%$ to $0.1\%$.
-The results for extended physical error range also reveal that even if the ratio of \textit{critical fault} is small, it degrades the performance of sub-threshold scaling greatly when physical error rate is small enough.
-Combining the above two points, decoding Rydberg decay with \textit{located decoder} has greatly improved performance over \textit{trivial decoder} and traditional pauli error.
+The results in Fig.\ref{fig6} reveal two things.
+For the threshold, the Rydberg decay error has slightly lower thresholds with \textit{trivial decoder} compared to the threshold of the two-qubit depolarization error, but has higher thresholds with \textit{located decoder}.
+For the sub-threshold scaling, the Rydberg decay error has slightly lower effective error distances with \textit{trivial decoder} compared to that of the Pauli error because of \textit{critical fault}, but has higher distance with the \textit{located decoder} since a large fraction of errors induced by the Rydberg decay error are located with $d_e = d$.
+The difference (especially in the sub-threshold scaling) enlarges when $R_e$ increases. \\

+We notice that the considered error rate is not small enough to show the changes in error distances for the trivial decoder when $R_e$ changes from $0.7$ to $0.9$, so we have extended the considered physical error range to $0.05\%$.
+The results for the extended physical error range also emphasize that even if the ratio of \textit{critical fault} is rather small, it degrades the performance of the sub-threshold scaling greatly when the physical error rate is small enough.
+This reveals the importance of addressing the harmful critical error with an error distance $d_e = \lfloor\frac{d+3}{4}\rfloor$ to maintain the performance of error correction.
+At the same time, the gap in logical error rates between three decoders also emphasizes the necessity of the located decoder, especially when $R_e$ is large.
+When $R_e = 0.9$ and $p<0.5\%$, the logical error rates of the located decoder outperform those of the trivial decoder by two orders of magnitude.